- 2-Minute Article

 Determining how much income you need starts by comparing your monthly expenses against the cash you have coming in every month from sources like wages, Social Security, and pensions.
-If there’s a gap between those numbers, you might add another source of predictable income.
+If there’s a gap between those numbers, you might add another source of guaranteed lifetime income payments.
 For example, an immediate annuity can help you pay your bills so you don’t have to tap your other savings to cover any shortfalls.

 If you’re still saving for retirement, you can estimate future expenses and place a portion of your savings into a stable source of future income, such as a deferred annuity.
 This approach provides comfort that some money will be there when you need it.

 Will My Savings Grow Enough to Support Me in the Future?

 Retirement can last a long time—up to 30 or more years according to recent estimates—and that means it’s important that your savings continue to grow throughout retirement.